bragin/ublog/README.md

 - npm install -g gulp
 - npm install

-## Running in development mode
+## Running in Development Mode
 gulp run

 This will run the server at http://localhost:4000 and will automatically rebuild everything.
-You just need to refresh your webpage to reload latest changes
+You just need to refresh your webpage to reload latest changes.

-## Coding style
+## Coding Style
+- JavaScript Coding Style
+  - "use strict"
-- Single quotes for javascript code, double quotes in HTML code/strings
+  - Single quotes for javascript code, double quotes for embedded HTML code/strings
-- strict code
+  - { on the same line as the previous statement
+  - Comments should explain "why", not "what" is being done
+  - Use "async" module to handle async tasks
+- CSS Style: [TODO]

+## Software Architecture
+The UBlog blogging platform consists of two big parts: backend (server) and frontend (client).
+These parts share the components (isomorphic javascript) thanks to using React technology.